Paul Gambaccini: Broadcasting career

 In 1992 Gambaccini became a founding personality on the UK's classical music station Classic FM, where he hosted the weekly Classical CD Chart show.
 He left for BBC Radio 3 in 1995, where he broadcast an hour-long morning show, in a slot formerly used for Composer of the Week.
 He returned to Classic FM in 1997.

 Alongside his work in music radio, he contributed regularly to BBC Radio 4's long-running arts programme Kaleidoscope between 1975 and 1998.

 For 13 years Gambaccini reviewed films for breakfast television, first on TV-am and then GMTV.
 In the early 1980s he presented The Other Side of the Tracks on Channel 4, which ran for three series.
 His other television appearances include Pebble Mill at One, Call My Bluff, Music for the Millennium, and The South Bank Show.
+He co-hosted coverage of Live Aid in 1985, which he later said was one of the two proudest achievements of his career.

 In 1998, he joined BBC Radio 2.
-His first show was on April 18, 1998, once again opening the first of his weekly shows America's Greatest Hits with "Born to Run" by Bruce Springsteen.
+His first show was on 18 April 1998, once again opening the first of his weekly shows America's Greatest Hits with "Born to Run" by Bruce Springsteen.
 In 2002, he quit his role at Classic FM, to present a weekly chart show on London's Jazz FM until 2004.
 He was also a contributor to the London station LBC when it was taken over by Chrysalis.

 He has worked widely across the BBC and the British Forces Broadcasting Service (BFBS) as well as contributing to many television shows, mostly related to music, film, and the arts.
 He narrated the BBC Radio adaptation of Espedair Street, the Iain Banks novel.